 Polymer materials like Kydex and Bolatron are extremely popular in the modern holster market.
 They offer users a quick draw, substantial firearm protection, and they can thin and light.
 Polymer holsters are easily molded for specific guns and often customizable.

-How to Choose the Right Holster for You!
+How to Choose the Best Concealed Carry Holster for You!

 I mentioned previously that holsters are like shoes, you have different shoes for different events.
 This is true of holsters, and your daily lifestyle should be a factor when you consider a concealed carry holster.